-A manufacturing company might shoot for a lower minimum index of 100 for an individual part number.
-Reasons might be that part number is required to support a broader product line, or it is necessary to support replacement parts or components, or it needed to address demand from specific market segments that might be new for the manufacturer.
+Here’s an example: A manufacturing company wants a lower minimum index of 100 for an individual part number.
+Possible reasons are that part number supports a broader product line.
+Or it supports replacement parts or components, or it addresses demand from specific market segments that are new for the manufacturer.

 A retail store might have a higher Index goal of 150 for a SKU.
-Reasons to have a higher Turn/Earn Index number might be limited shelf space, catering to a specialized retail market or the need to keep inventory down to conserve cash.
+There are reasons to have a higher Turn/Earn Index number.
+These include limited shelf space, catering to a specialized retail market or keeping inventory low to conserve cash.

-Inventory Turns defined: Inventory turns is a measurement of how many times inventory is sold or consumed in a given time period, usually one year.
-It is calculated by multiplying cost of goods sold divided by inventory cost.
+Inventory turns is a measurement of how many times inventory is sold or consumed in a given time period, usually one year.
+Calculate inventory turns by taking cost of goods sold (COGS) and dividing by inventory cost.

 The traditional way to measure SKUs over time is by “turns,” or how many times the inventory turns over each year.

 One long formula for inventory turns (written here in ‘Excel spreadsheet-friendly’ format) is:

 (($ beginning inventory + purchases over a defined period - ending inventory)/(ending inventory)) x (number of time periods).